-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that December 18, 2017, the landlord's agent "AE" served the tenant with the Notice of Direct Request Proceeding via registered mail addressed to the rental unit.
+The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on January 17, 2018, the landlord's agent "VS" served the tenant with the Notice of Direct Request Proceeding via registered mail.
 The landlord provided a copy of the Canada Post Customer Receipt containing the Tracking Number to confirm this mailing.
 Section 90 of the Act determines that a document served in this manner is deemed to have been received five days after service.
-The Proof of Service form also establishes that the service was witnessed by "SG" and a signature for "SG" is included on the form.

-Based on the written submissions of the landlord, and in accordance with sections 89 and 90 of the Act, I find that the tenant has been deemed served with the Direct Request Proceeding documents on December 23, 2017, the fifth day after their registered mailing.
+Based on the written submissions of the landlord, and in accordance with sections 89 and 90 of the Act, I find that the tenant has been deemed served with the Direct Request Proceeding documents on January 22, 2018, the fifth day after their registered mailing.